-The world changes in the blink of an eye.
+The world changes in a blink of an eye.
 In the past, newspaper ads were the main source for home buyers to find a home but now buyers have online listings and apps that let them search by location and neighborhoods.

 Read the top line findings to gain knowledge about real estate in a digital age: